 There were also instances when there were requests made for a hospital ambulance to be sent and when my team would reach her home, her husband would request the ambulance to be taken directly to the army hospital 40 kilometers away, a service which most corporate hospital ambulances do not provide with their own ambulance, but provide outsourced ambulances with whom they have a tie up.

 I had myself attended to & treated her on multiple occasions and could palpate the agony and frustration on the face of the elderly, frail husband.
 Children had settled abroad leaving the elderly couple to fend for themselves, grappling with struggle every single day.

-Citing her chronic pain management, the husband had many times requested me for a prescription of inject-able sedatives, which I always turned down, and told him that she will need to be under monitoring in the hospital if administered the same (overdose of sedatives can cause respiratory depression, circulatory collapse and death).
-Such prescriptions are always given by a registered medical practitioner with their stamp and registration number and are not over the counter medications).
+Citing her chronic pain and difficulty sleeping, the husband had many times requested me for a prescription of inject-able sedatives, which I always turned down, and told him that she will need to be under monitoring in the hospital if administered the same (overdose of sedatives can cause respiratory depression, circulatory collapse and death.
+Also, such prescriptions are always given by a registered medical practitioner with their stamp and registration number and are not over the counter medications).

 It so happened that on one of night duties, the husband came to my Emergency department, alone, and was attended to by a young, freshly passed MBBS graduate doctor, who was unaware of the background history of his patient, and the possible complications of such drugs.
 The senior doctor with her on duty had gone to shift a patient to the ICU, and got busy there after the patient crashed in the ICU and needed resuscitation.